Kodály notation

 Enabling Kodály notation

 To enable Kodály notation, you need to open the instrument settings.
-You can do so by clicking on the instrument button on the left on the toolbar, then click on “Manage instruments”.
-You can also click on the instrument name on the score.
+You can do so by clicking on the instrument button on the left on the toolbar, then click on "Manage instruments".
+Or you can click on the instrument name on the score.

 Opening Instrument Settings